isolate-org/documentation/docs/isolate/isolate.md

 Isolate brings to your application persistence contexts which are responsible for opening and closing transactions.
 In php our application lifetime is limited, it starts with request and ends with response.
-Because of that every single entity needs to be stored somewhere.
-But code that represents our business logic should not be aware of such details.
-Business logic related code should be able to run just like in memory environment (without any states).
+Because of that every single entity needs to be saved somewhere.

-This is why Isolate gives you ability to put entities into transactions which are responsible for saving states of those entities in storage when they are closed.
+This is why Isolate introduce interface called ``Transaction``, this interface represents more or less lifetime of entities.
+Any entity can be putted into transaction and it's gonna be saved when transaction is committed.

 ## Isolate Core Concepts